Using AI and digital technologies to improve the quality of education with COVID19

 - Reconstruct, analyse, and evaluate the COVID-19-related experiences of schools’ transfer to distance learning.
 This will be based on extensive literature and data analysis as well as case studies (of Estonia, Finland, and the United Kingdom).

 - Propose evidence-based methodological guidelines for the transformation of the Lithuanian education system and, subsequently, training programmes for teachers.
 The methodological tools are likely to encourage and enable teachers to update applied didactic solutions and scenarios for acquiring, consolidating, and activating new knowledge transition more smoothly from the virtual learning space to the physical and vice versa.

 - Propose policy recommendations, aiming to intensify the development of the Lithuanian EdTech sector, while simultaneously ensuring appropriate preparation of schools and accessibility.

-The project is funded by the Research Council of Lithuania.
-The research grant is implemented together with Kaunas University of Technology and Bitdegree.
+The project was funded by the Research Council of Lithuania.
+The research grant was implemented together with Kaunas University of Technology and Bitdegree.

-Download the Policy brief ‘Digital transformation: future-fit education’ (in Lithuanian).
+Download the Policy brief on ‘Digital transformation: future-fit education’ (in Lithuanian).